Amber Athwal is a young girl in Edmonton, Alberta who has suffered permanent brain injury due to improper dental sedation.

 The former administration's wisdom in her selection may have involved being able to use her to direct selective attacks -an abuse of power.
 The current administration chose to award people who used cronyism and bullying (possibly witness tampering and intimidation)- and conflicts of interest - instead of opening investigations into these suspect activities.

-The new Health Minister of Alberta- Hon.
-Minister Tyler Shandro - is being asked to consider requesting an independent review of the ADA&C with respect to the issues raised.
+The Health Ministers of Alberta (three so far) have been asked to consider requesting an independent review of the ADA&C with respect to the issues raised.

 Honourable Minister of Health